quixio/quix-streams/docs/api-reference/dataframe.md

 - `expand`: if True, expand the returned iterable into individual values downstream.
 If returned value is not iterable, `TypeError` will be raised.
 Default - `False`.
+- `metadata`: if True, the callback will receive key, timestamp and headers along with the value.
+Default - `False`.

 <a id="quixstreams.dataframe.dataframe.StreamingDataFrame.update"></a>